code-yateen/COBIOS-NEW/server/API_ENDPOINTS.md

    - When a membership plan is assigned to a member (via POST/PUT `/members` or POST `/payments`), the `membershipExpiry` date is automatically calculated
    - Expiry date is calculated from the current date based on the membership's `duration` and `durationType` (days, months, years)
    - The expiry date is included in all relevant responses as both Date object and ISO formatted string
+9. **Email Notifications:**
+   - When a new member or trainer is created by admin, account credentials (email and password) are automatically sent to their registered email
+   - Email service uses Resend API (primary) with SMTP/Nodemailer as fallback
+   - Configure `RESEND_API_KEY` and `RESEND_FROM_EMAIL` for Resend, or `SMTP_*` variables for SMTP